mkdocstrings/mkdocstrings/docs/insiders/index.md

 could also create a dedicated GitHub account with a yearly billing cycle, which you only use for sponsoring (some sponsors already do that).

-If you have any problems or further questions, please reach out to pawamoy@pm.me.
+If you have any problems or further questions, please reach out to insiders@pawamoy.fr.

 ### Terms